joinmarket-webui/jam/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

 - Make sure the changes work well and cover edge cases.
 - Make sure your code is formatted.
-See [DEVELOPING.md](DEVELOPING.md) for more details.
+This should happen automatically using a Git commit-hook.
+If not, see [docs/DEVELOPING.md](docs/DEVELOPING.md) for more details.
 - Write a meaningful pull request description message.

 If your pull request is accepted, a maintainer will squash it into master.